will-hanabi-bot/hanabi-bot/README.md

         - If no observer index is provided, the hand will be logged from the common knowledge perspective.
     - `state <attribute>` will display the internal value of the state's attribute (i.e. `state[attribute]`).

+## Targetting a local server
+- Export the server hostname 'localhost' as `HANABI_HOSTNAME`.
+- In most cases you will probably run the local server on a port other than 443 (default on hanab.live).
+To get the bot to connect using a different port, export `HANABI_PORT`.
+- Unless you have configured local SSL, you should export `SSL_ENABLED` to be 'false'.

 ## Supported commands
 Send a PM to the bot on hanab.live (`/pm <HANABI_USERNAME> <message>`) to interact with it.
 - `/join [password]` to join your current lobby.
 The bot will remain in your table until it is kicked with `/leave`.